MicroStrategy/rest-api-docs/docs/common-workflows/manage-custom-group-objects/manage-custom-group-objects.md

 ---
-title: Manage Custom Group Objects
+title: Manage custom group objects
 description: You can use REST API requests to retrieve, create, and update custom group objects through the Modeling service.
 ---